bitcoinjs/fast-dat-parser/README.md

 For fastest performance, pre-process the *.dat files to exclude orphans and remove zero-byte gaps, probably.

 Parses the blockchain about as fast as your IO can pipe it out.
+For a typical SSD, this can be around ~450 MiB/s.

 All memory is allocated up front.